gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.Process/README.md

 This solution will reduce the overall time significantly, but that reduction will come at the expense of 20 wasted CPU threads.
 What if we could have the benefits of both solutions at the same time?

-We can do this by using asynchronous code, like so:
+We can achieve that by using asynchronous code, like so:

 ``` C#
 static Task<ProcessEndMode[]> EndProcessesAsync(IEnumerable<Process> processesToEnd) =>